abhay-beinex/GovernAI/Team_Task_Distribution.md

 ## Next Steps & Task Distribution (Backend + Frontend)

-Because I laid out the foundation, the app works end-to-end, but it is very basic.
-Now we need to divide and conquer to flesh out the actual backend logic and frontend features.

 ### 👩‍💻 Aleena: LLM Integration & Risk Engine
 **Goal:** Implement the Mentor's stretch goal (LLM integration) and expand our risk backend logic.